pagopa/io-wallet/packages/react-native-eudiw-pid/README.md

 #### decode

 Decode a given SD-JWT with Disclosures to get the parsed PID object they define.
-It ensures provided data is in the valid shape.
+It ensures provided data is in a valid shape.

 It DOES NOT verify token signature nor check disclosures are correctly referenced by the SD-JWT.
 Use [verify](#verify) instead